10. Execution threads

 The class has the following properties:

-- Line 11: the connection string used to connect to the product database
+- line 11: the connection string used to connect to the articles database

-We will only comment on the InsertArticlesInTransaction method, which is the only one that presents difficulties:
+We only comment on the method InsertArticlesInTransaction which alone presents difficulties:

-- Line 16: A connection to the database is established
+- line 16: a connection to the database is created

 - line 23: a transaction is created

-- line 25: it is saved in the thread’s local data, associated with the “transaction” key
+- line 25: saved in the thread's local data, associated with the "transaction" key

-- lines 27–29: the single-insertion method of the [dao] layer is called for each item to be inserted
+- lines 27-29: the [dao] layer unit insertion method is called for each item to be inserted

-- lines 21 and 32: the entire array insertion is controlled by a try/catch block
+- lines 21 and 32: the entire insertion of the array is controlled by a try / catch

-- line 31: if we reach this point, it means no exception occurred.
-We then commit the transaction.
+- line 31: if you reach this point, no exception has been made.
+The transaction is then validated.

-- lines 34-35: an exception occurred; we roll back the transaction
+- lines 34-35: an exception has been made, the transaction is undone

-- Line 37: We exit the using clause.
+- line 37: exit the clause using.
 The connection opened on line 18 is automatically closed.

-The DAO implementation of the IDao interface will be as follows:
+Implementation Dao interface IDao will be as follows:

 using System.Collections.Generic;